dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 Dark Forces.

-DOSBox Staging tries its best to automatically detect the conditions where enabling vertical syncing at DOSBox-level is beneficial.
+DOSBox Staging tries its best to automatically detect the conditions where enabling vertical syncing at the DOSBox level is beneficial.
 You will rarely need to override the out-of-the-box vsync setting to get the best experience on your setup.

 !!! note